zalando/skipper/docs/kubernetes/ingress-controller.md

 have `dnsPolicy: ClusterFirstWithHostNet` in it's Pod spec, see also [DNS policy in the official Kubernetes documentation](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/#pod-s-dns-policy).

+This setup is considered experimental and should be carefully tested before running it in production.

 Example redis statefulset with headless service:

 ```yaml